 Physiotherapy Internship in Ghana

-- Gain Experience in both clinical and sports Physiotherapy
+- Gain experience in both clinical and sports Physiotherapy

 - Shadow professional physiotherapists in a range of environments

-- Work with Premier League football players
+- Work with professional and amateur football players

 - Gain exposure to a wide range of treatments and injuries